 Another monitoring tool for Spark, which is included as open source within Databricks, is called Ganglia.
 It’s largely complementary to Databricks UI, though it also works at the cluster and, in particular, at the node level.
 You can see hostlevel metrics such as CPU consumption, memory consumption, disk usage, network-level IO – all host-level factors that can affect the stability and performance of your job.

 This can allow you to see if your nodes are configured appropriately, to institute manual scaling or auto-scaling, or to change instance types.
 (Though someone trying to fix a specific job is not inclined to take on issues that affect other jobs, other users, resource availability, and cost.)
 Ganglia does not have job-specific insights, nor work with pipelines.
 And there are no good output options; you might be reduced to taking a screen snapshot to get a JPEG or PNG image of the current status.

 Support from the open-source community is starting to shift toward more modern observability platforms like Prometheus, which works well with Kubernetes.
 And cloud providers offer their own solutions – AWS Cloudwatch, for example, and Azure Log Monitoring and Analytics.
-These tools are all oriented toward web applications; they lack big data application and pipeline information which is essential to understand what’s happening to your job and how your job is affecting things on the cluster or workspace.
+These tools are all oriented toward web applications; they lack modern data stack application and pipeline information which is essential to understand what’s happening to your job and how your job is affecting things on the cluster or workspace.